 Tipping -To keep our tours affordable, we do not increase the tour price by adding in tips.
-However, in the tourism industry, there is a certain level of expectation that when receiving a good service, one does award with a tip.
+However, in the tourism industry, there is a certain level of expectation that when receiving a good service, one awards with a tip.
 Tour Managers, Representatives, Guides and Drivers appreciate a tip at the end of their involvement with the tour, but this is entirely at your discretion.
 We believe in allowing you to tip according to your level of satisfaction with their services, but for your guidance about £2-3 per person per day for the tour manager is the norm.
-We would like to reiterate that tipping is an entirely optional payment and this information is given purely to answer any questions you may have about it.